 Display religious items (in some places)

-If an HOA bans religious items from being displayed, the rule must apply to all religions.
+If an HOA bans the display of religious items, the rule must apply to all religions.
 Otherwise, the rule would violate federal law.

 In some states, residents have the right to display religious items as long as they are not disturbing other residents' use or access.